ITU-DASYALab/Exquisitor/README.md

 ### Windows

-* For development on Windows we have opted to use the MinGW environment, specifically ucrt64, along with vcpkg.
+* For development on Windows we have opted to use MSVC Visual C++ 14 or higher along with vcpkg.
-Using vcpkg install hdf5 and opencv.
-From this point it should compile and build.
+Using vcpkg install hdf5 and opencv (may need to install opencv using --host-triplet=x64-windows-static).

 # Installation

 Set the following environment variables:
-  * VCPKG_ROOT
+  * VCPKG_ROOT='C:\vcpkg'
-  * VCPKG_TRIPLET
+  * VCPKG_TRIPLET='x64-windows'
+  Examples for Windows

 Run the following commands:
 ```